derektan95/robotics-software-engineer-udacity-nanodegree/README.md

 https://confirm.udacity.com/LHFY5GCD

 ### Summary<br/>
 This course aims to educate more about localization and navigation principles of autonomous robots, using a commonly used platform called Robot Operating System (ROS).
 It covers topics ranging from Gazebo simulation, communcation between ROS nodes, localization using Extended Kalman Filter or Particle Filter, Simultaneous Localization & Mapping (SLAM) and A* Path Planning.
 All of these techniques culminates to a final project where a home service robot capable of localization and navigation is developed.
-These projects are developed in **Ubuntu 16.04** and **ROS Kinetic**."
+These projects are developed in **Ubuntu 16.04** and **ROS Kinetic**.

 ## Gazebo World Segment<br/>